open-sauced/docs/docs/contributing/introduction-to-contributing.md

 ___We actively welcome your pull requests, however linking your work to an existing issue is preferred.___

-1. Fork the repo and create your branch from `beta`.
+1. Fork the repo and create your branch from the default branch.
 1. Name your branch something that is descriptive to the work you are doing. i.e. adds-new-thing or fixes-mobile
 1. If you've added code that should be tested, add tests.
 1. If you've changed APIs, update the documentation.